krisster/MLDM_project/README.md

 ### Project progress

 - **Nov, 19** - the intermidiate report where we make statistics according to data and evaluate KMeans
-- **Dec, 1** - the data cut and evaluation of model according topopular item list
+- **Dec, 1** - the data cut and evaluation of model according top-popular item list
+- **Dec, 3** - added methods of collaborative filtring
+- **Dec, 23** - add more deepen methods of collaborative filtering: use KNN and ALS.
+Unfortunetaly, ALS doesn't work properly

 **Modifications**